-- (1) Trials, motions and show cause hearings shall be scheduled in writing to the parties, except that short-notice hearings may be arranged telephonically.
-Trials commence daily at 9:00 a.m. and continue through 5:00 p.m.
+- (1) Trials, motions and show cause hearings shall be scheduled in writing to the parties, except that short-notice hearings may be arranged remotely.
+Trials commence daily and may begin at 8:30 a.m. and continue past 5:00 p.m.
 Non-custodial matters are scheduled every Tuesday at 9:00 a.m. in Union County and Wednesday at 9:30 a.m. in Wallowa County.
-Custodial matters are scheduled daily at 1:15 p.m. - (2) In keeping with SLR 7.111 & 7.114 counsel is required to appear in court with their calendars to facilitate in-court scheduling.
+Custodial matters are scheduled daily in both counties, refer to court schedules for details. - (2) In keeping with SLR 7.111 & 7.114 counsel is required to appear in court with their calendars to facilitate in-court scheduling.
 The court may provide written confirmation of dates set.